lgodleski/Credit_Risk_Analysis/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.

-This tells us that the algorithm is predicting almost all loans as low-risk so the predicted positives are likely true positives but a number of other true positives may not have been predicted using this algorithm.
+When predicting credit risk, we are looking for a machine learning model that has a high recall score because these algorithms detect the intended target but risk resulting in false positives.
+Looking at the results of each model, we can see that by using Naive Random Oversampling, SMOTE Oversampling, Undersampling, and SMOTEENN we get very high precision scores, with a big disparity between low-risk and high-risk, and generally low recall scores.
+This tells us that the algorithm is predicting almost all loans as low-risk so the predicted positives are likely true positives but a number of other true positives are not being predicted.
+The Balanced Random Forest Classifier algorithm follows a similar pattern but the recall score is significantly higher.
+The Easy Ensemble Classifier has the highest accuracy score, a high precision score, and the highest overall recall score of 94%.
+For these reasons, I recommend using the Easy Ensemble AdaBoost Classififer algorithm.